bean-mhm/prayer-pattern-generator/README.md

 # Why

-The initial motivation was to use one or more projectors on the ceiling of mosques to project this pattern onto the ground so that people can stand neatly in order.
+The main motivation is to use one or more projectors on the ceiling of mosques to project this pattern onto the ground so that people can stand neatly in order.

 # Features